Connect to PostgreSQL

 - A PostgreSQL data warehouse

-- We recommend that you avoid granting excessive permissions to the account you use when connecting to your data store; for example, you do not require SYSADMIN-level access.
+- Sigma recommends not granting excessive permissions to the account used to connect to your data store; for example, you do not require SYSADMIN-level access.

 Create a PostgreSQL connection